andreiolaru-ro/FLASH-MAS/doc/deployment.md

 #### Structure and pre-defined items

+In the deployment configuration tree, there are two keys: `deployment` and `#local-id` (see above).
+The `deployment` key contains keys for each *category*.
+Each category then contains keys for the *name* of each entity (element) in that category.
+Each element then contains (besides its own parameters) keys for each subordinate category, and so on.

 All entities are described via key-value pairs (called *parameters*).
 Some entities have some predefined keys.

 The pre-defined items are defined in `CategoryName`.
 In principle, they are